 Projections of Employment

 In California, the number of Maids and Housekeeping Cleaners is expected to grow slower than average growth rate for all occupations.
 Jobs for Maids and Housekeeping Cleaners are expected to increase by 11.4 percent, or 14,800 jobs between 2014 and 2024.

-In San Diego County, the number of Maids and Housekeeping Cleaners is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Maids and Housekeeping Cleaners are expected to increase by 18.0 percent, or 2,350 jobs between 2012 and 2022.
+In San Diego County, the number of Maids and Housekeeping Cleaners is expected to grow slower than average growth rate for all occupations.
+Jobs for Maids and Housekeeping Cleaners are expected to increase by 12.2 percent, or 1,500 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|